-Ofcom has released its latest annual report on the state of the UK’s fixed-line broadband performance with some interesting insights.
+Ofcom’s latest annual report on the UK’s fixed-line broadband makes some interesting observations.

 The UK Fixed-line Broadband Performance report is based on research undertaken in November 2017 with data collected from 5,000 monitoring boxes sent out to the public which then test performances a number of times in the day to build up a profile.